#MyLittleKnown competition winner

 Norman Price’s photograph of Maras’s salt flats.

 'My personal favorite was Norman’s photograph of the Maras’s salt flats.
 I was looking for a photo which was artistic, easy-on-the eye and taken by someone who had an obvious love for travel.
 This photo not only stood out but the way it was taken made me want to visit.
-As well as being very aesthetically pleasing, the composition and the exceptional colors of the landscape give the place an almost ethereal, otherworldly beauty.'
+As well as being very esthetically pleasing, the composition and the exceptional colors of the landscape give the place an almost ethereal, otherworldly beauty.'

 Claire Waring’s photograph of Holi Festival